aronfowler/lovelyman/_posts/2020-04-16-Public-Buses-Travel-in-Many-Directions-but-Not-That-One.md

 Against the back wall by the disabled toilet, a placid staffie sulks in solidarity with her sullen owner who bears an unsaid grief, his Nike Total 90s a shoulder-width apart.
 The stocky dog does not know what begrudges the skinny man but bows her head anyway and frowns out of loyalty.
 The man’s eyebrow piercing and three-button Top Man T-shirt indicate a certain stability of character; he is comfortable in himself, having settled over a decade ago on a style that suits him.
 Approaching the pair is, therefore, not entirely perilous but anyone seeking to intervene, asking the owner, _‘what’s up with you?’_ on behalf of the dog, will be promptly told to piss off.

 If the dog owner’s knickers are in a twist, he is at least in a building where a more comfortable pair can be purchased.
-Knicker Man (Richard) displays his stock of intimate womenswear from a likewise intimate market stall in the southern end of the bus station, having sought refuge there when the council capitulated and agreed to sell the city’s market hall to the developers that besieged it.</sup>2 The stall serves an older clientele who wish to comprehensively cover their bits.
+Knicker Man (Richard) displays his stock of intimate womenswear from a likewise intimate market stall in the southern end of the bus station, having sought refuge there when the council capitulated and agreed to sell the city’s market hall to the developers that besieged it (2).
+The stall serves an older clientele who wish to comprehensively cover their bits.
 The underwear for sale is, therefore, at the more conservative end of the spectrum, which reflects quite acutely the sole trader’s modest lifestyle.
 Knicker Man is an honest man and a humble man.
 He has been content for over thirty years to pay the mortgage, feed the family and partake in the pub quiz on Wednesday nights; never pretending, nor intending, anything more.

 ![bus station 3](/assets/WB5.jpg)